StuartCTS/kcc-demo/README.md

 kubectl create ns kcc
 ```

-Annotate to control resources at project level, eg:
+Annotate this ns to control resources at project level, eg:

 ```
 kcc-demo % kubectl annotate namespace \
  kcc cnrm.cloud.google.com/project-id="YOUR_PROJECT_ID"
 ```

 Should be good to go at this point.
-You can see the types of GCP resources you are able to create via
+You can see the types of GCP resources you are able to create with KCC via
 ```
  kubectl get crds | grep '.cnrm.cloud.google.com'
  ```